-1. Zone the server to the SAN Volume Controller on the Fibre Channel SAN.
+1. Zone the server to the SAN Volume Controller on the fibre-channel SAN.
 Ensure that exactly two paths exist between the server and each I/O group on the SAN Volume Controller.
-For redundancy, configure the switch zoning so
+For redundancy, configure the switch zoning so that host bus adapter (HBA) port A in the server is zoned with a single connection to SAN Volume Controller node A in an I/O Group, while HBA port B in the server is zoned with a single connection to SAN Volume Controller node B in the same I/O group.
+When you use a SAN Volume Controller cluster with multiple I/O Groups, each HBA port in the server should be zoned to one SAN Volume Controller node in each I/O Group.

-- that host bus adapter (HBA) port A in the server is zoned with a single connection to SAN Volume Controller node A in an I/O Group, while HBA port B in the server is zoned with a single connection to SAN Volume Controller node B in the same I/O group.
-When you use a SAN Volume Controller cluster with multiple I/O Groups, each HBA port in the server should be zoned to one SAN Volume Controller node in each I/O Group. - 2.
-Create the host system on the SAN Volume Controller, using the worldwide port names (WWPNs) of the HBAs in the server.
-Map the VDisks to the host as required. - 3.
+- 2. Create the host system on the SAN Volume Controller, using the worldwide port names (WWPNs) of the HBAs in the server.
+For clustered server configurations, create a single host system on the SAN Volume Controller, using the combined WWPNs of the HBAs in all of the servers that participate in the cluster.
+Map the VDisks to the host system as required. - 3.
 Create aggregates and volumes on your server using the instructions in your host system publications.